Anne of Green Gables: The Sequel: Plot

 Anne initially finds her job difficult.
-Kingsport is dominated by the wealthy and conceited Pringle family, who resent that she received the position over one of their own.
+Kingsport is dominated by the wealthy Pringle family, who resent that she received the position over one of their own.
 The students in her class, led by Jen Pringle, delight in causing trouble to make Anne look like a bad teacher.
 Anne must also endure the cold and sarcastic principal of Kingsport Ladies' College, Katherine Brooke.
-She grows close to Emmeline Harris, a motherless student who also happens to be Morgan's daughter.
-After Anne and Emmeline get on Katherine Brooke's bad side, Morgan withdraws both his daughter and his financial support from K.L.C.
-He sends Emmeline to live with her stern grandmother Margaret Harris and repressed aunt Pauline at their mansion, Maplehurst.
+She grows close to Emmeline Harris, a bright student whose widowed father, Morgan Harris, Anne had encountered previously.
+After Anne and Emmeline cause a disturbance, angering Katherine, Morgan withdraws both his daughter and his financial support from K.L.C. and confines Emmeline with her stern grandmother Margaret Harris and repressed aunt Pauline at their mansion, Maplehurst.
 Anne convinces Mrs. Harris to let her tutor Emmeline at home, and let Pauline attend a friend's wedding anniversary overnight.
 Meanwhile, Anne and Miss Stacey organize a play to raise money for the school, with Jen Pringle playing the lead role of Mary, Queen of Scots.
 When Jen calls off sick on the day of the show, Anne convinces Morgan to let Emmeline star in the play, which they have been rehearsing during tutoring sessions.
 The show is a success and Anne finally wins the Pringles' support.
-After returning from a trip to Boston, she runs into Gilbert and finds out that he is engaged to Christine Stuart.
-Inspired by his suggestion, she publishes a series of short stories entitled Avonlea Vignettes.
+After returning from a trip to Boston with the Harris family, she runs into Gilbert and finds out that he is engaged to Christine Stuart.
+Encouraged by Gilbert to try writing about her home town, she publishes a series of short stories entitled Avonlea Vignettes.
 During a hospital benefit ball, Morgan asks her to marry him, which she declines.

 After Mrs. Harris dies, Pauline accepts a marriage proposal and Morgan decides to sell Maplehurst and return to Boston with Emmeline.
 Anne resigns from K.L.C. and persuades Katherine to come back to Avonlea with her for the summer holidays.
 Upon arriving at Green Gables and meeting Diana's new baby, Anne discovers that Gilbert has fallen ill with scarlet fever, which he contracted at medical school in Halifax.
 Finally realizing her true feelings for Gilbert, Anne rushes to his bedside, where he tells her that he has called off his engagement to Christine because Anne is the only one for him.
 After recovering, he proposes once more, and Anne accepts him with a kiss.